PaulZC/Iridium_9603_Beacon/RockBLOCK.md

 The beacon uses flash memory inside the ATSAMD21G18 processor to store several settings.
 As flash memory is non-volatile, the settings are not forgotten if the beacon loses power or is reset.
 The settings are:
-- INTERVAL: the (minimum) interval between messages transmissions.
+- INTERVAL: the (minimum) interval between message transmissions.
 By default, this is set to 5 minutes
 - RBDESTINATION: the serial number of the destination RockBLOCK for messages forwarded via the RockBLOCK Gateway.
 By default, this is set to zero which disables message forwarding
 - RBSOURCE: the RockBLOCK serial number of the 9603N module on the beacon.
 By default, this is set to 1234 as it is not required unless you want to use message forwarding to an Iridium Becon Base